Avoid Diamond Offshore Even After A Big Correction

 Even with $802 million in backlog for the year, the company is expecting negative cash flows.
 Therefore, if Diamond Offshore has to return to operating level profit and positive cash flows in 2021, the backlog growth has to be significant.

 With oil & gas companies scaling down on their investment plans, it seems unlikely that backlog growth will be strong through the year.

-My point is underscored by the fact that for 2019, Diamond Offshore reported order backlog growth of $620 million.
+My point is underscored by the fact that for 2019, Diamond Offshore reported gross order backlog addition of $620 million.
+However, the net order backlog at the end of 2019 declined as compared to 2018.

-With significantly more challenging conditions, it would be optimistic to expect a backlog growth of even $600 million.
-Therefore, in all probability, Diamond Offshore will burn cash even in 2021.
+With significantly more challenging conditions, it would be optimistic to expect new order inflow of even $600 million.
+Therefore, in all probability, Diamond Offshore will burn cash even in 2021 along with further decline in the net order backlog.
 This concern will keep the stock subdued.

 A Glimmer of Hope

-Note: This article was amended on 4/15/2020 to reflect a clarification on the company's available liquidity.